 Meet Others with similar interest in EVs

 For more details go the the following URLs:

 If you are motivated to build or simply drive an electric vehicle on a regular basis, get acquainted with other EVr's in your area.
 You can join one of the chat rooms on line in addition to joining the Electric Auto Association (EAA) http://www.eaaev.org/ The club is a good way to meet others in your area with the same interests and goals.

 One more link: http://email@example.com/

 Thanks to the many sponsors that continue to assist racers and builders of electric vehicles, in our effort to promote the ALL-ELECTRIC vehicle.
 Active participants included high school shop classes, college and university project groups and of course the independent EV car builders and racers.

-Serious inquires contact Dennis at:
+Serious inquires contact Mario at: